DamoM73/anvil-python-tutorials/04_create_app.md

 ## Choose Theme

 You will then be asked to choose a theme.
-These tutorials will be using Material Design, but you can use Material Design 3 since they are structurally rthe same.
-Check the exmaples below to decide (don't worry about the colours, you can change them latter).
+These tutorials will be using Material Design, but you can use Material Design 3 since they are structurally the same.
+Check the examples below to decide (don't worry about the colours, you can change them latter).

 ![step 2](./assets/img/04/step_02.png)